How, And Why, Some Farmers Are Bringing Livestock Back To The Prairie

-On a cloudy summer day, Iowa farmer Wendy Johnson lifts the corner of a mobile chicken tractor, a lightweight plastic frame covered in wire mesh that has corralled her month-old meat chickens for a few days, and frees several dozen birds to peck the surrounding area at will.
-Soon, she’ll sell these chickens to customers at local markets in eastern Iowa.
+On a cloudy summer day, Iowa farmer Wendy Johnson lifts the corner of a mobile chicken tractor, a lightweight mesh-covered plastic frame that has corralled her month-old meat chickens for a few days, and frees several dozen birds to peck the surrounding area at will.
+Soon, she'll sell these chickens to customers at local markets.

 The demand for beef, pork and chicken raised on smaller farms closer to home is growing.
 Now, some Midwest farmers, like Johnson, are exploring how to graze livestock to meet those demands while still earning a profit.